 Teaching anatomic tissue dissections with histologic correlation.
 Proper dissection and selection of pathological tissue samples requires training that is lacking in UG.
 The residents use outdated books to direct them to dissection procedures.
-Path of Logic will provide instruction on site for all cases encountered during the January visit, as well as a presentation of proper tissue dissection techniques for breast, colon, and uterine tissues, with modifications made to accommodate resource issues.
+Path of Logic provided instruction on-site for all cases encountered during the January visit, as well as a presentation of proper tissue dissection techniques for breast, colon, and uterine tissues, with modifications made to accommodate resource issues.

 Correcting improperly mixed formaldehyde.
 Just as important as the volume ratio of fixative to the tissue, is the concentration of active fixative (formaldehyde) to water.
 In the US, we purchase formaldehyde already mixed with buffered water to the correct concentrations.
 In UG, formaldehyde is purchased as a powder and is estimated by the naked eye.
-Path of Logic will purchase a hydrometer and conduct testing to provide a recipe that will be used in a consistent vessel for accurate and reproducible concentrations of proper fixation.
-The hydrometer will remain in UG for QA in the future.
+Path of Logic purchased a hydrometer and conduct testing to provide a recipe that will be used in a consistent vessel for accurate and reproducible concentrations of proper fixation.

 January 13th – Feb 6th Anatomic pathology dissection instruction with histological correlation will be provided to 3 medical students with the Mbarara University of Science and Technology.
 Topics covered include: